-I was recently sent a GVM B100C, which is a foldable LED light.
-As you can see in the last slide, it’s quite compact, but it’s also quite bright and very versatile.
-To get a sense of it’s capabilities I did a shoot with Rachel Luree and used the light in two different setups (see behind the scenes images below).
+To get a sense of its capabilities I did a shoot with Rachel Luree and used the light in two different setups (see behind the scenes images below).

 As I teach in my workshops and mentioned in my book, Chroma, shadows are placeholders for other light (or colors).
-Because of this, for the first scenario I light Rachel with a hard light (Godox AD200 in snoot) which created long, deep shadows.
+Because of this, for the first scenario I lit Rachel with a hard light (Godox AD200 in snoot) which created long, deep shadows.
 Next, I placed the GVM B100C on the ground below her in order to fill in the shadow areas.
-Because light is so slim, it was nearly flush with the ground, allowing me to light the shadow areas without the light itself appearing in the images.
+Because the light is so slim, it was nearly flush with the ground, allowing me to light the shadow areas without the light itself appearing in the images.

-I set the B100C light mode to ‘hue loop” so that it constantly changed colors through the whole color specturm.
+I set the B100C light mode to ‘hue loop” so that it constantly changed colors through the whole color spectrum.
 Then I made 2-second exposures, moving the camera throughout the exposure.
 This made the motion blur change colors in a single image.

 For the second scenario I once again explored long exposure, this time placing the light to the side of Rachel.
 I changed the LED to “gel mode” and picked an orange color, to complement the cyan gel on the strobe.
 Then I made half-second exposures while I moved the camera.
 The strobe froze her while the camera movement pulled the orange light from the B100C into long streaks that resemble flames.